unknwn2b/kstream-managing-exceptions/README.md

-# POC Springboot Kafka Stream | Managing Applicative Errors
+# POC Springboot Kafka Stream | Managing Applicative Exceptions

 ## Description:
 This POC proposes a solution for managing application errors in the context of a Kafka stream.